RosettaCommons/binder/documentation/basics.rst

-Note that we have to specify project-wide include path so Binder could find includes specifies in ``all_includes.hpp`` as well as path to any aditional C++ include headers that is used in project.
+Note that we have to specify project-wide include path so Binder could find includes specifies in ``all_includes.hpp`` as well as path to any additional C++ include headers that is used in project.

 Most big project will probably require fine tunning of bindings generation process.
 This can be done by creating Binder config file and specifying it when calling Binder as ``--config my_project.config``.
 For detailed reference of config file options